ChristinaGiar/HerWayForward/README.md

 # Her Way Forward

 ## Clone the repo
-Open a terminal, like Git Bash or CMD and paste the command
+Download the repo: Create a folder, open a terminal inside this folder, like Git Bash or CMD and paste this command
 ```bash
 git clone https://github.com/ChristinaGiar/HerWayForward.git
 ```